Pierre Bardy (footballer)

-Pierre Bardy (born 27 August 1992) is a French professional footballer who plays as defender for Cypriot club Olympiakos Nicosia.
+Pierre Luc Bardy-Alenda (born 27 August 1992) is a French professional footballer who plays as adefender for Cypriot club Ayia Napa FC.

 Career

 Bardy joined the youth academy of Rodez AF at the age of 16, and spent over a decade at the club before helping them get promoted to the French Ligue 2.
 He made his professional debut with Rodez in a 2–0 Ligue 2 win over AJ Auxerre on 26 July 2019.

 On 24 August 2022, Bardy signed a contract with Olympiakos Nicosia in Cyprus for one season, with an option to extend for another year.
+The next season he joined Cypriot club Ypsonas Krasava where he stayed for a single season before moving to his current club of Ayia Napa FC.